 One area of canned foods that are easy to stock up on is canned beans.
 Full of fiber and protein, beans are a great staple to have.
-They are easy to add into recipes and can be a versatile food to enjoy while also being vegetarian and vegan friendly.
+They are easy to add into recipes and can be a versatile food to enjoy while being vegetarian and vegan friendly.
 If you are wondering how long canned beans last, then you’re asking the right questions.

-All foods are required to have an expiration date on them, but this does not necessarily mean that they have gone bad.
-How many times have you eaten a food with an expiration date and found that it was perfectly fine?
-There are no set standards set by the USDA when it comes to expiration dates, so they are set by the manufacturer.
+All foods must have an expiration date, but this does not necessarily mean that they have gone bad.
+How many times have you eaten food with an expiration date and found that it was perfectly fine?
+The USDA sets no set standards regarding expiration dates, so they are set by the manufacturer.
 Wanting their food to be the freshest possible, these dates may or may not be accurate.

 The good news for the average consumer is that canned goods can last indefinitely if they are kept in good condition.
-That does not mean that you will not notice any changes over time though.
+That does not mean that you will not notice any changes over time, though.
 There are several limiting factors when it comes to the life of your canned goods.
 Low-acid canned foods such as beans will last longer.

 Any canned food can go bad, and some will go bad over time.
-Eventually you will want to either use the beans or discard them.
-It may be the packaging on the beans that plays more of a factor in their shelf life though.
+Eventually, you will want to either use the beans or discard them.
+It may be the packaging on the beans that plays more of a factor in their shelf life, though.
 Corrosion, rusting, temperatures, and other problems with the containers will all have a limiting effect on their shelf life.
-If you notice that your canned beans have been exposed to heat such as being in the direct sunlight for a period, they may be affected.
+If you notice that your canned beans have been exposed to heat, such as being in the direct sunlight for a period, they may be affected.
 Rusting and corrosion of the metal can also mean that they should be discarded rather than used.

 In general, having canned beans in your pantry is a smart choice that gives you options for cooking.
 However, you may find that your canned goods do not always last as long as you want.
 Beans should last at least a few years when stored properly.
 If you are concerned about shelf life, keep them in a cool, dry place and rotate them out when you get new beans.
 If you are using your beans throughout the year and adding new ones into your supply, you probably will not ever run into any expiration problems.